Zaven Almazyan: Crimes

-On July 4, 1970, Almazyan committed the murder-rape of 17-year-old Nina Zaikova, leaving a fragment of the newspaper "Rural Life" at the crime scene.
-On August 6, 1970 he attacked 20-year-old Olga Serova while she was returning home from work, but the intervention of a passer-by forced him to flee.
-On September 22, 1970, Almazyan made another unsuccessful attack, again fleeing from casual passers-by.
+On 4 July 1970, Almazyan committed the murder-rape of 17-year-old Nina Zaikova, leaving a fragment of the newspaper "Rural Life" at the crime scene.
+On 6 August 1970, he attacked 20-year-old Olga Serova while she was returning home from work, but the intervention of a passer-by forced him to flee.
+On 22 September 1970, Almazyan made another unsuccessful attack, again fleeing from casual passers-by.
 At the crime scene, he left a scrap of sheet on which there was a stamp from the military unit.
 However, the investigation failed to take advantage of this because of an error in the examination, which determined the half-eroded figures incorrectly.
-And on October 27, 1970, Almazyan raped and murdered 20-year-old Larisa Rogova, stealing her earring and a red sweater.
-On the night of November 7 to 8, he attacked a woman in the city parks, but a group of volunteers, who were nearby, rushed after him in pursuit.
+Later, on 21 October, Almazyan raped and murdered 20-year-old Larisa Rogova, stealing her earring and a red sweater.
+On the night of 7 to 8 November, he attacked a woman in the city parks, but a group of volunteers, who were nearby, rushed after him in pursuit.
 As a result of combing the park, Almazyan and five other suspicious men were detained, but one of the maniac's surviving victims managed to identify him.